mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-multiple-forest-permissions-exchange-2013-help.md

 When a linked mailbox is created, it's assigned to a default role assignment policy just like a regular mailbox.
 The role assignment policy determines which end-user permissions are granted to the mailbox.
 These permissions enable users to view and modify settings related to the following, and other, features:

 - End-user profile information
 - End-user voicemail
 - End-user distribution membership and ownership

 When a role assignment policy is assigned to a linked mailbox, the user in the accounts forest associated with the linked mailbox is granted permissions to manage the features available to that user.
 The permissions apply to only the resources in the Exchange forest where the linked mailbox is located.
 The following figure shows the relationship between the end user in the accounts forest, its associated linked mailbox, and the role assignment policy assigned to the linked mailbox.
 Additionally, a linked mailbox associated with an administrative user in the accounts forest can be associated with multiple role groups in addition to a role assignment policy.

-**Users in an accounts forest associated with linked mailboxes that are each assigned a role assignment policy**

 ![Role group and assignment policy relationships.](images/Dd298099.785b9b35-4292-43ce-917b-117d0174742e(EXCHG.150).gif "Role group and assignment policy relationships")